 As I finally left the plane at 21.45 on a Friday night, I was tired, fed up and just desperate to get home.
 The pilot was stood at the exit door, smiling and saying ‘Good night’ to all passengers.

-I paused and told him that, while I understood that the diversion due to the weather was unavaoidable, it was an absolute joke that the British Airways could not arrange for ground staff to meet a plane that was over 2 hours late.
+I paused and told him that, while I understood that the diversion due to the weather was unavoidable, it was an absolute joke that the British Airways could not arrange for ground staff to meet a plane that was over 2 hours late.
 The only consequence for me was that my tea was cold.
 However, plenty of other passengers on that flight were desperately trying to make connections to America and Asia.
 If the steps had been in place, they might just have had a slim chance of making their onward connection.
 With this additional delay, there was absolutely no chance.

 The pilot just smiled again (which was quite irritating in itself) and replied ‘Yes I know Sir.
-It is embarassing and bloody unacceptable and I can assure you that I have made my views known in no uncertain terms.’
+It is embarrassing and bloody unacceptable and I can assure you that I have made my views known in no uncertain terms.’